Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

-Remember also that the roll rotation of the created bones has been set during their "parent" stroke drawing (except for the *Template* conversion method) - their Z axis will be aligned with the view Z axis of the active 3D view at draw time.
+Remember also that the roll rotation of the created bones has been set during their "parent" stroke drawing (except for the *Template* conversion method) - their Z axis will be aligned with the view Z axis of the active 3D View at draw time.

 Fixed